 - Optimizing the time-cost of export-import container movement.

-The project seeks to lower the logistics cost for export-import and domestic cargo through optimized investment in infrastructure.
+The project also seeks to lower the logistics cost of domestic cargo through optimized investment in infrastructure.
 The scheme also seeks to create up to 40 lakh new direct jobs and 60 lakh new indirect jobs.

 Sagarmala Development Company Limited